andrcuns/addon-storyshots-wdio/README.md

   Note that you will certainly need a custom config file for Jest as you run it outside of the CRA scope and thus you do not have the built-in config.

-  Once that's setup, you can run `npm run image-snapshots`.
+  Once that's setup, you can run `yarn image-snapshots`.

 ### Reminder

-An image snapshot is simply a screenshot taken by a web browser (in our case, Chrome).
+An image snapshot is simply a screenshot taken by a web browser.

 The browser opens a page (either using the static build of storybook or a running instance of Storybook)

 If you run your test without either the static build or a running instance, this wont work.

 To make sure your screenshots are taken from latest changes of your Storybook, you must keep your static build or running Storybook up-to-date.
-This can be achieved by adding a step before running the test ie: `npm run build-storybook && npm run image-snapshots`.
+This can be achieved by adding a step before running the test ie: `yarn build-storybook && yarn image-snapshots`.
 If you run the image snapshots against a running Storybook in dev mode, you don't have to worry about the snapshots being up-to-date because the dev-server is watching changes and rebuilds automatically.